jiyizhezhang/jiyizhezhang.github.io/_pages/research.md

 <div style="flex: 1;">
 <h4>AI-assisted separation process development</h4>
 Moving from lab to manufacturing is never easy.
 We develop mechanistic models based on first principles to describe a single separation device or a separation process.
-This allows us to understand the complexity of separation systems, as well as to create a “digital twin” of the separation process to support model-based process optimisation or environmental and techno-economic assessments.
-We are interested in designing AI agents to help us automating the modelling workflow.
+This allows us to understand the complexity of separation systems, as well as to create a <strong>“digital twin”</strong> of the separation process to support model-based process optimisation or environmental and techno-economic assessments.
+We are interested in designing <strong>AI agents</strong> to help us automating the modelling workflow.
 This includes model knowledge representation in a digital format, automated model assembly as well as model calibration.
 </div>

 <div style="flex: 0 0 300px;">